Driving Basics &

 unpaved one-lane roads.
 These are in generally good repair.

-Forest lanes are usually restricted with access controlled by a
+Forest lanes are often restricted with access controlled by a

 streets (Straße) - All town and city streets are paved,